bahrus/be-decorated/README.md

 Another silver lining to this nuisance:  It provides more transparency where the behavior modification is coming from.

-The [be-hive component](https://github.com/bahrus/be-hive) makes managing this nuisance in a significatly better way.
+The [be-hive component](https://github.com/bahrus/be-hive) makes managing this nuisance almost seamless.
 If developing a component that uses more than a few decorators, it is probably worth the extra dependency.

 Note the use of long names of the web component.
 Since the key name used in the markup is configurable via if-wants-to-be, using long names for the web component, like guid's even, will really guarantee no namespace collisions, even without the help of pending standards.
-If be-hive is used to help manage the integration, developers don't really need to care too much what the actual name of the web component is.
+If be-hive is used to help manage the integration, developers don't really need to care too much what the actual name of the web component is, only the value of if-wants-to-be, which is configurable within each shadow DOM realm.

 ## Setting properties of the proxy externally